|On this page|

 None: No values will be quoted.
-However quotes, line seperator and column seperator characters will be escaped with a quote character.
+However quotes, line separator and column separator characters will be escaped with a quote character.

 When enabled, specify a character to use to delimit columns in the file.
 Typically this is a comma or tab character.